Geometric interpretation of quantitative instability: Introduction

 \subsection{Acknowledgment}

 We would like to thank B. Weiss for suggesting this problem and for familiarizing us with \cite{kempf}.
+We would also like to thank P. Yang for bringing our attention to the new results in this topic.
 The first author would like to thank N. Tur, O. Bojan, and A. Levit for helpful discussions.
 The second author would also like to thank R. Spatzier for his interest in this project and for several helpful discussions and comments.